 8. Reiterating the company’s mission

 In his most recent tour of Europe, Satya repeated this mission at the beginning of his speech everywhere he gave it.
 For public relations, this is important.
 Putting the whole world in the know about the exact mission your company intends to fulfill is a great way of driving the story about the company home.
 The airwaves will speak of this very message as will the media outlets that publish in print and online.
-The achievement is that as your mission is noble and keeps spreading, you get a lot of goodwill from the people that know about your company and hear this message.
+This way, your mission will keep spreading, and you get a lot of goodwill from the people that know about your company and hear this message.

-In a myriad of ways, this has been a PR strategy that helped Microsoft change how people view it.
-It has assisted in lifting the company’s perceptions by developers, industry participants, investors, and consumers.
+In a myriad of ways, this PR strategy has helped Microsoft change how people view it.
+It has assisted in improving the company’s perceptions by developers, industry participants, investors, and consumers.
 Sometimes, the best PR strategy is to ensure that you repeat the same message over and over again as Satya’s last 4 years have demonstrated.

 The Microsoft CEO is a huge proponent of the growth mindset.
 He advises against taking things for granted.
 In his world, every assumption needs to be checked against new or old data; and new data needs to inform new decisions.

 He believes that there is no growth if your knowledge plateaus.
 This is why he is an extremely avid reader.
-Reading books exposes him to new knowledge.
+After all, reading books exposes you to new knowledge.
 New knowledge informs new decisions.
-It’s a continuous habit of learning.
-He believes that leaders are readers.
+It’s a continuous lifestyle of learning.
+He believes that the best leaders are readers.

 All of these transformation points just point to one major shift in the company; change of culture.
 Satya changed the teams from complaining and negative aggressiveness to working as an actual team.
 He transformed how people thought about their purpose at work by making them believe that they were doing something that will help mankind from a very noble perspective.
 He showed them the new focus, cloud computing, and AI, and the team set the eyes on the prize.